commputethis/MQTT-GaragePi/Home_Assistant/homeassistant.md

 # Setup Home Assistant

+This guide is how I setup my Home Assistant initially for my GaragePi usage while on my home network.
+There are many videos, blogs, etc. out there for other add-ons and setup information.
+Since it is well documented elsewhere, I am not including how to setup external access to Home Assistant.

 ## Install Home Assistant on Raspberry Pi

 1. Download and install ["Imager"](https://www.raspberrypi.com/software/) from raspberrypi.com on your computer.